 02 of 04

 While one-piece and two-piece toilets serve the same purpose, they both come with their own set of pros and cons.
 One-piece toilets are sleek, easy to clean and simple to install.
 Assuming the same flushing system, both toilet types use the same amount of water with every flush.

 While one-piece toilets are a bit more expensive, they are more durable.
 These are ideal for smaller bathrooms because they take up less space and sit closer to the ground.

 03 of 04

 If you’re short on space, a wall-hung toilet is ideal.
 These toilets are mounted on the wall, with the tank hidden inside the wall.
 Therefore, all you see is the bowl and flush plate.
 As you might expect, wall-hung toilets feature a superior, modern design.
 Unlike most conventional toilets, wall-hung toilets don’t only take up less space; they can be placed almost anywhere in the bathroom (as long as it’s near a water source).
 Therefore, if you’re embarking on a full bathroom remodel, wall-hung-toilets offer much more versatility compared to a one-piece or two-piece assemblies.

 Of course, their versatility and superior design don’t come without a cost.
 Wall-hung toilets are more expensive than traditional toilets and require more repairs.
 Since the tank is in the wall, most homeowners need to hire professional plumbers to fix them.
 According to ImproveNet, the cost to hire a plumber ranges between $187 and $293.

 04 of 04

-Finally, if you want the most comfortable and functional toilet, you should consider intelligent upgrades.
+Finally, if you want the most comfortable and functional toilet, consider intelligent upgrades.
 From heated seats to automated flushers, toilet comfortability and functionality have come a long way over the years.
 To get the most out of your new toilet, consider the following enhancements:

 - Heated seats